By Joe Casey

 Is that all there is?
 Is this what I worked so hard all those years for?

-In his excellent book, Falling Upward, Richard Rohr an outspoken, controversial Franciscan priest, characterizes the second-half of life as being about a spiritual transition of connecting to a deeper purpose and meaning in life.
+In his excellent book, Falling Upward, Richard Rohr a Franciscan priest, characterizes the second half of life as being about a spiritual transition of connecting to a deeper purpose and meaning in life.
 It’s more about others, and the contributions you make to the lives of others.

 If that’s what you’re after, step out of your comfort zone and augment your financial planning, with a vision of your life in retirement.
 One that’s right for you, not the prescribed traditional one.

 It involves taking stock of areas such as: